bencasalino/cr3/README.md

 _PHP _HTML _Silex _ Twig _PHPunit _MAMP _mySql

+(to install mysql must link to 8889 anywhere mysql is listed )

 Legal

 {This is boilerplate legal language.
 Read through it, and if you like it, use it.
 There are other license agreements online, but you can generally copy and paste this.}